mikependon/RepoDB/RepoDb.Nuget/documentation.md

 ### Note

- - The v1.8.1 will be the production-grade release of RepoDb (with complete set of tests).
-The version v1.8.1-beta1 is the mirror of that release until the complete sets of 'IntegrationTests' are completed.
+ - The v1.8.1 is the production-grade release of RepoDb (with complete set of Integration/Unit Tests).

 ### Why RepoDb